National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 • Bill Hanlon, PhD – Chief Development Officer and Head of Global

-Regulatory Affairs at LabCorp/Covance.
-American Clinical
+Regulatory Affairs at LabCorp/Covance, and American Clinical

 Laboratory Association (ACLA) nominee